w3f/polkadot-wiki/docs/learn-legitimate-projects.md

 The existence of a whitepaper should be considered mandatory for any project that wants to be taken seriously.
 However, the whitepaper needs to be more than a few infographics, some bullet points and tokenomics.
 A legitimate project, and even more so a serious project, will deeply analyse all aspects of their project, its use cases, what problems it aims to solve, as well as the technical aspects of the project.

-A well-written, detailed whitepaper that focus more on the technology and less on tokenomics, is always a good sign that the project is legitimate.
+A well-written, detailed whitepaper that focuses more on the technology and less on tokenomics, is always a good sign that the project is legitimate.
 And, of course, this applies to the project as whole, meaning focusing on the technology and not on token sales, is always a big plus.

 #### 5. Visible and reputable team